TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

 * The extension scanner is not meant to be used on Core extensions - it is not a Core development helper.

-.. index:: Extension Scanner; Limits
+.. index:: Extension scanner; Limits

 Limits
 ======